 It’s important to be realistic even at this early stage of the process, as there are so many schools and universities with women’s soccer programs to choose from and only so much time that can be spent targeting specific schools over the following two years.
 Carefully thinking through your preferences and being realistic about your abilities can save a lot of time and stress later when preparing to go on official college visits and attend on-site summer camps hosted by the coaches themselves.

-College coaches do not have the time or budget to visit lots of high school and club matches to discover a diamond in the rough, so directly emailing about upcoming tournaments is the most efficient way to put yourself on their radar and make your interest in joining their program clear.
+College coaches do not have the time or budget to visit lots of high school and club matches, so directly emailing coaches about upcoming tournaments is the most efficient way to put yourself on their radar and make your interest in joining their program clear.

 Sending along a short video clip of your in-game highlights is also helpful at this stage to give coaches a clearer indication of your skills and so they can better imagine the role you might play on their teams.